naftali100/async_tgbot/README.md

 ### Loader
 The Server class extends the Loader. you shouldn't use it directly.

-You can load file, folders or HandlersHub.
+You can load file, folders or Handler.

 ##### extra access
 File loaded with the ability to change handlers of other bots.